B2B Data: Your A-Z Guide for Business Success

 For instance, website analytics can offer a wealth of information about the origin of your traffic, the data collected from website visitors, and the tracking of website traffic and activities.
 Additionally, marketing campaigns must be closely watched to determine their efficacy by tracking open, reply, click-through rates, and many other metrics.

-Analyzing trends or patterns in your data using all these metrics can help you, and then be used to optimize your sales and marketing strategies to improve campaign performance and overall conversions.
+Analyzing trends or patterns in your data using all these metrics can help you optimize your sales and marketing strategies to improve campaign performance and overall conversions.

 Account-Based Marketing (ABM)

-You can now see which leads rank highest after you have completed the lead-scoring process.
-You could use this information to implement account-based marketing, supporting it with your data analytics.
+After you have completed the lead-scoring process, you can see which leads rank highest.
+You could use this information to implement account-based marketing and support it with your data analytics.

 What is Account-based marketing?
 As part of the ABM strategy, sales and marketing teams concentrate on one or a small number of high-value accounts.
 You can strategically and personally target each key stakeholder by determining which accounts offer the best chance of closing a sale.